You think getting media coverage for your cause is hard. You think the media machine is working against your activist goals.

 - Photo/video of them doing the action, showing them as passionate and dedicated.
 It helps that the pair are photogenic.

-- Photo/video of the establishment (represented by the security guard) dragging the young people away.
+- Photo/video of the establishment overreacting, i.e. the security guard dragging the young people away.
 To anyone who supports their cause, these images are evocative, and motivating to act.

 - The message that the group is planning more actions

-90% of those who read this coverage probably will just click and move on.
+90% of those who read this coverage probably will move on to the next outrage within minutes.

 But the group isn't aiming at them.
 It's targeting people who might support its cause.
 And at this stage in its evolution, I suspect what it needs is to recruit activists and generate funding.